 At this point, it was time to put rubber to the road and create high fidelity mockups.
 I ran user tests in person and remotely to gather data on its usability.
 The first version of Stash was too sparse and its scale was a little out of proportion.
 I was also a bit inconsistent with my use of color.
-One participant gave feedback about notices and their positioning, and how it was too obtrusive.
+One participant gave feedback about notifications and their positioning, and how it was too obtrusive.
 I implemented changes to my prototype and incorporated their feedback to create the app Stash is today.
 I provided some before and after images to give you an idea of how the design process evolved over time.

 User Test Highlights

 - Added colored navigation bar on homepage to create some variety to the mostly white design